khawajasim/Spatial_test_power_analysis/README.md

 ## Getting started

+This repository is about reproducing the results of statistical power of S-test for reproducibility package.

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.

 Already a pro?
 Just edit this README.md and make it your own.
 Want to make it easy?
 [Use the template at the bottom](#editing-this-readme)!